openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 # @ohos.ability.particleAbility (ParticleAbility)

-The **particleAbility** module provides APIs for operating a ServiceAbility.
+The **particleAbility** module provides APIs for operating a DataAbility and ServiceAbility.
 You can use the APIs to start and terminate a ParticleAbility, obtain a **dataAbilityHelper** object, and connect to or disconnect from a ServiceAbility.

 > **NOTE**
 >